 It’s never been easier to file your taxes online.
 Gone are the days of slaving over handwritten numbers on tax forms and then mailing those at the post office.
 There are now multiple ways to e-file your taxes, whether it’s through one of the best tax software services, or by going straight to the IRS itself.
 We’ll walk you through each method of how to file your taxes online, and how to know which is the best option for you.

 One of the more popular options is to simply use one of the best tax software services.
-These apps will not only guide you through the process of filling out your tax forms, but will then automatically file the taxes for you.
-After reviewing half a dozen of them, our two favorite services are TurboTax and H&R Block.
+We reviewed six services, evaluating what they get right and where they stumble.
+The benefit to using these services is they not only guide you through the process of filling out your tax forms, but they also file the taxes for you.
+Five of the six services have some degree of tax pro assistance available.

 IRS Free File

 The aforementioned services are not the only way to file your taxes online.
 The IRS offers its own do-it-yourself path for filing online.
 Its IRS Free File service lets taxpayers file online.
 The service has two tiers: Guided Tax Preparation, for those with an adjusted gross income of less than $73,000, and Free File Fillable Forms, which anyone can use to prepare and file their taxes

 The IRS’s Guided Tax Preparation is a bit of a misnomer, since all the IRS does is point you to third-party services the government partners with to help taxpayers file online.
 Set up an account set with the provider, and then follow the instructions set forth by that provider from there.

 If you choose Fillable Forms, you’re taken to a page that explains how it works and points you to open an account with the IRS.

 Guided tax preparation